 - i.
 The Supervisor (and Co-supervisor) are not allowed to ask questions. - ii.
 In cases where the Chair's area of expertise does not overlap with that of the student being examined, the Chair is strongly encouraged to give their time over to members of the exam who are more knowledgeable in the subject area or are having an insightful conversation with the student during their first Q & A period. - iii.
-The Chair of the exam is strongly encouraged to extend the time of questioners who are having an insightful Q & A period beyond 10 minutes and limit the time of questions for examiners whose discussion is less insightful to around 8 minutes. - iv.
 The Chair will determine which examiners asks questions in round 2 of the Q& A session, placing emphasis on continuing insightful lines of inquiry and allowing questions from those who require additional information to determine pass/fail judgements.